 The protocol for the gel-based multiplex PCR assay for predicting DNA degradation is provided below.
-The assay consists of five primer sets, derived from the NCBI UniSTS database, that amplify products ranging from 132 bp to 295 bp (see Table 1).
+The assay consists of five primer sets, derived from the NCBI UniSTS database, that amplify products ranging from 132 bp to 295 bp (Table 1).

 JumpStart™ REDTaq™ ReadyMix™ PCR reaction mix is recommended for this process.
 Reagents may be scaled proportionally if performing PCR reactions of smaller volume.

-- Add 5 μL of genomic DNA and mix until homogenous.
+4. Add 5 μL of genomic DNA and mix until homogenous.
 For best results, use between 10 and 100 ng of template DNA per reaction.
-Note: Alternatively, 5 μL of undiluted GenomePlex WGA5 tissue lysate, or 100 ng of WGA amplicons generated with any of Sigma’s GenomePlex products can be added instead of purified genomic DNA.
+Note: Alternatively, 5 μL of undiluted GenomePlex WGA2 tissue lysate, or 100 ng of WGA amplicons generated with any of our GenomePlex products can be added instead of purified genomic DNA.

-- Place PCR tube(s) or plate in thermal cycler and amplify DNA using the following cycling parameters:
+5. Place PCR tube(s) or plate in thermal cycler and amplify DNA using the following cycling parameters